Chapter

 was I, and as it was a cross between panicked sweat, spent magic, and

-hot, musty bear, it was not particularly pleasant.
-But that was, I
+hot, musty bear, it was not pleasant.
+But that was, I thought, finally

-thought, finally reaching a sitting position and discovering a small
+reaching a sitting position and discovering a small but cheerful fire

 Which it was because I had seen this place before.